iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 In this tutorial, we're going to write sensor graphs by example without diving too much into the mechanics behind it.
-A later tutorial will go deeper into how everything works behinds the scenes.
+A later tutorial will go deeper into how everything works behind the scenes.

 Let's start with a complete simple sensor graph that just calls an RPC every 10 minutes::